 BORIS LENNERHOV, Managing Director at Gekås Ullared

 Go shopping and take a holiday – is that possible?
 It is at Gekås Ullared!
-Gekås Ullared is now a well frequented has also now grown into a busy tourist destination with adventure mini golf, saunas and hot tubs, a barbecue area, canoeing and a perfect sandy beach for bathing in the summer.
+Gekås Ullared has also now grown into a busy tourist destination with adventure mini golf, saunas and hot tubs, a barbecue area, canoeing and a perfect sandy beach for bathing in the summer.
 There is a range of cheap and convenient accommodation – motels, holiday apartments, holiday houses, caravans or tents.
-However, if you are interested, make sure you book early because these 800 spaces beds tend to be fully booked between March and Christmas. : Nevertheless,no fewer than 214,000 people stayed overnight at Gekås Ullared last year.
-Even the camp-site is also one of the most popular in the whole of Sweden in terms of the number of bookings.
+However, if you are interested, make sure you book early because the overnight capacity of 800 beds tends to be fully booked between March and Christmas.
+Nevertheless, no fewer than 214,000 people stayed overnight at Gekås Ullared last year.
+Even the camp-site is one of the most popular in the whole of Sweden in terms of the number of bookings.
 All of this is, of course, just a stone's throw away from the shopping centre.